Geographic Information Systems (GIS)

 From the interesting GIS Lounge portal: There is a distinct difference between GIS and Geospatial data, in that GIS refers more narrowly to the traditional definition of using layers of geographic data to produce spatial analysis and derivative maps.
 Geospatial is more broadly used to refer to all technologies and applications of geographic data.
 For example, popular social media sites such as Foursquare and Facebook use “check-ins” that allow their users the ability to geographically tag their statuses.
 While those applications are considered to be geospatial, they don’t fall underneath the stricter definition of what makes up a geographic information system.

-The newly formed campus GIS Council is responsible for coordinating services and expertise.
-The lead player in this initiative is the Institute for Geospatial Analysis & Mapping (GEOMAP), housed in the Department of Geography-Geology at ISU, which has been providing synergy for faculty research across campus and offering unique learning and professional development opportunities for students.
+The Institute for Geospatial Analysis & Mapping (GEOMAP), housed in the Department of Geography, Geology, and the Environment provides synergy for faculty research across campus and offers unique learning and professional development opportunities for students.

-The library has five ESRI workstations which are located in the uLab.
+The library has five GIS workstations which are located in the uLab.on the east side of main floor in Milner Library.

 NATIONAL SOURCES OF INFORMATION